bonsai-rx/bonsai-rx.github.io/_docs/03-editor.md

 ## Properties

-Each Bonsai operator exposes a set of configuration properties that parameterize the operator's behaviour (e.g. the `Timer` operator exposes the period between generated values, whereas a `Threshold` on images exposes the brightness cutoff value applied to individual pixels).
+Each Bonsai operator exposes a set of configuration properties that parameterize the operator's behaviour (e.g., the `Timer` operator exposes the period between generated values, whereas a `Threshold` on images exposes the brightness cutoff value applied to individual pixels).

 The `Properties` panel will display all the configuration properties which are available for the currently selected operator.
 A summary description of the currently selected property can be found in the textbox at the bottom of the panel.
 Similarly, a description of the behaviour of the currently selected operator itself is shown at the top of the panel.